mesosphere/universe/README.md

 When `.minDcosReleaseVersion` is specified the package will only be made available to DC/OS clusters with a DC/OS Release Version greater than or equal to (`>=`) the value specified.

+For example, `"minDcosReleaseVersion" : "1.8"` will prevent the package from being installed on clusters older than DC/OS 1.8.

 #### `config.json`
 |Packaging Version|   |
 |-----------------|---|